HL7/fhir-registry-protocols-ig/input/pagecontent/use_cases.md

-1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="ReadSubmission-2">Read submission definition artifacts.</html:span>
+1. Read submission definition artifacts.

    The Registry Submitter read the registry submission definitions and transforms contained in a repository necessary